Get

 Is Asparagus Safe for Dogs to Eat?
 Risks and Benefits

 Asparagus is considered safe and non-toxic to dogs.
-However, unlike some other vegetables, asparagus isn’t the most nutritious one you can offer your dog.
-Asparagus does contain valuable vitamins and minerals, although most of these nutrients might be lost when asparagus is cooked.
+However, asparagus isn’t the most nutritious vegetable your dog can eat.
+While, asparagus contains valuable vitamins and minerals, most of these nutrients might be lost when asparagus is cooked.

 As with most human foods, there are various risks and potential benefits when it is fed to dogs.